 For those who only import a few times a year, there is a greater chance of having your cargo randomly checked.
 Just be sure that all your papers are in order and the hold should get lifted within 24 hours.

-Working with a Licensed Customs Broker is a good investment for avoiding holds and penalties in general.
-A broker can usually walk you through completing important documents or even be able to complete some documents for you.
+Working with a licensed customs broker is a good investment for avoiding holds and penalties in general.
+A broker can walk you through completing important documents, or even complete them on your behalf.
 It's almost a guarantee that fees and penalties from errors will cost you more than a customs broker.

 For more information on import documents, check out our article, “How to Clear U.S. Customs With Cargo.”